sammmlow/openspacesg/source/conduct.rst

 |

+.. _conduct-authors-label:

 Code of Conduct for Authors
 ---------------------------

-First, authors are encouraged to submit abstracts about their current research projects and share development updates on their exciting space projects, where disclosable.
+First, authors are strongly encouraged to submit abstracts about their current research projects through the sign-up form, and share development updates on their exciting space projects only where disclosable.
 For research-focused items, authors should ensure that the research holds technically accurate content and that the delivery is clear, comprehensible and concise.

 Second, authors must ensure that the work is free of plagiarism.
 Authors must not pass off the work or ideas of other authors as their own.
 If presenting the ideas of others, it should be presented as a literature review or structured in a narrative that leads to the author's original objective of the topic being discussed.
 Plagiarism is an unacceptable behaviour in any research community, and could lead to severe legal and ethical consequences.
 Authors must also not give false credit or mis-attributions to another contributor, with the intent of deliberate dishonesty or deceit.